 If you’re not sold on the Bevel Beard Oil, the Pura d’Or Beard Oil is an excellent alternative, whether it’s your first beard oil or your 10th.

 The only negative thing to note is the viscosity of the oil.
 It’s a bit thin, which can make it run a little more than we’d like.
 But as long as you don’t use too much and rub the oil in thoroughly, it’s not a problem.

-The Honest Amish Classic Beard Oil won’t let you down.
+The Honest Amish Classic Beard Oil won’t let you down and has been the go-to beard oil for thousands of Amazon shoppers for years..
 You get 2 ounces of oil, and the oil consists of eight organic essential oils to condition your beard hair and soothe irritated skin.
 There’s a slight fragrance, but it doesn’t linger very long unless you use too much oil.
 Overall, this beard oil just works and will leave your beard shiny, hydrated and healthy.